anharrington/handsonpython/rstP/ifstatements.rst

 because it is possible for the ball to reach a *corner*, and need both ``dx`` and ``dy`` reversed.

-The program also uses several accessor methods for graphics objects that we have not used in examples yet.
+The program also uses several methods to read part of the state of graphics objects that we have not used in examples yet.
 Various graphics objects, like the circle we are using as the shape, know their center point, and it can be accessed with the ``getCenter()`` method.
 (Actually a